kjhenner/puppet-quest-guide/quests/application_orchestrator.md

 So for these two nodes to be deployed correctly, what needs to happen?

-First, we also need a method for passing information among our nodes.
-Because the information our webserver needs to connect to our database may be based on Facter facts, conditional logic, or functions in the Puppet manifest that define the component, Puppet won't know what it is until it actually generates the catalog for the database node.
-Once Puppet has this information, it needs a way to pass it on as parameters for our webserver component.
+First, we also need a method for passing information between our nodes.
+Because the information our web server needs to connect to our database may be based on Facter facts, conditional logic, or functions in the Puppet manifest that define the component, Puppet won't know what it is until it actually generates the catalog for the database node.
+Once Puppet has this information, it needs a way to pass it on as parameters for our web server component.

 Second, the Puppet runs on these nodes must occur in the correct order.
-Because the application server node relies on the database server, Puppet must run on the database server first and the webserver second.
+Because the web server node relies on the database server, Puppet must run on the database server first and the web server second.

 Both of these requirements are met through something called an environment resource.
 Unlike the node-specific resources (like `user` or `file`) that tell